jameshughes89/cs102/src/site/lab7.rst

 We discussed the :download:`ArraySortedBag implementation<../main/java/ArraySortedBag.java>`, now you will build a linked version.

-1. Create a project and make a class where you will put your main method
+#.
+Create a project and make a class where you will put your main method
     * Perhaps call it ``Lab7``

+#.
+Download the :download:`Bag interface<../main/java/Bag.java>` and add it to your project

-2. Download the :download:`SortedBag interface<../main/java/SortedBag.java>` and add it to your project
+#.
+Download the :download:`SortedBag interface<../main/java/SortedBag.java>` and add it to your project

-3. Create a ``LinkedSortedBag`` class
+#.
+Create a ``LinkedSortedBag`` class

-4. Complete the ``LinkedSortedBag`` class by fully implementing the ``SortedBag`` interface
+#.
+Complete the ``LinkedSortedBag`` class by fully implementing the ``SortedBag`` interface

-5. Download and modify the :download:`ArraySortedBagTest<../test/java/ArraySortedBagTest.java>` to create a `LinkedSortedBagTest` to verify everything is working correctly
+#.
+Download and modify the :download:`ArraySortedBagTest<../test/java/ArraySortedBagTest.java>` to create a `LinkedSortedBagTest` to verify everything is working correctly

 Kattis Problems